 Simply, some kids like the comforts of being home rather than working through the school day.
 The conveniences of home make it very rewarding to refuse school.
 We will help you develop a parenting plan when your kid doesn't want to go to school because being home is easier than go to school.

-Participating in this class allows you the opportunity to become a member of the Monthly Club.
-With joining the Monthly Club, you'll get more of an individualized focus and accountability than our classes but not as much of a commitment as our individual therapy.
+After participating in this class you're eligible to become a member of the Monthly Club.
+Joining the Monthly Club, you'll get more of an individualized focus and accountability than our classes but not as much of a commitment as our individual therapy.
 You'll get access to all our resources and the opportunity to have a one hour per month video call with one of our therapist.
 If you've taken one of our classes, but not sure you want to jump to individual therapy, try the Monthly Club.

 Seating is limited.
 To guarantee an online seat, please register early.